Odyssey Info

 • To engage students in service to their communities and general society.

-The Trek will actually begin in August with the first update from the Team posted on September 13.
-The Trek will be very similar to the World Trek in format and methodology.
-The Team's reports and video clips will form the core of the website content.
-It will also include live chats, interactive polls, and bulletin boards for students to post their own thoughts.
-But there will be some key differences as well.
-We'll be posting content provided by PBS as it relates to the Trek, as well as historic content from the Library of Congress.
-The Team will aso be visiting schools all over the US as they travel, and consulting with local youth to help create what goes on the website.
+The Trek will began in August with the first update from the Team posted on September 13.
+The Trek was very similar to the World Trek in format and methodology.
+The Team's reports and video clips form the core of the website content.
+It also included live chats, interactive polls, and bulletin boards for students to post their own thoughts.
+But there were some key differences as well.
+We posted content provided by PBS as it related to the Trek, as well as historic content from the Library of Congress.
+The Team also visited schools all over the US as they traveled, and consulted with local youth to help create what went on the website.

 The Itinerary